-(h) Any other medical condition duly approved by the ((Washington state medical quality assurancecommission in consultation with the board of osteopathic medicine and surgery)) cannabis for medical use board as directed in this chapter.

-(((7))) (35) "THC concentration" means percent of tetrahydrocannabinol content per weight or volume of usable cannabis or cannabis product
+- (i) Any other medical condition duly approved by the ((Washington state medical quality assurance commission in consultation with the board of osteopathic medicine and surgery)) cannabis for medical use board as directed in this chapter. - (((7))) (36) "THC concentration" means percent of tetrahydrocannabinol content per weight or volume of usable cannabis or cannabis product. - (37) "Usable cannabis" means dried flowers of the cannabis plant having a THC concentration greater than three-tenths of one percent.